 Councilor Farber asked if this work could be done in parallel with the DOT work, instead of sequentially.
-She was worried about the time this will take.
-Mr. Poore said the Town is working closely with DOT, since they are more experienced with this type of work.
+She was worried about the time this will take and wondered about the Town hiring extra appraisers and negotiators.
+Mr. Poore said they could look into it; the Town is working closely with DOT, since they are more experienced with this type of work.